During which phase of meiosis do sister chromatids separate? | Channels for Pearson+

 1

-In Meiosis II, the separation of sister chromatids occurs, similar to what happens in mitosis.
-This is crucial for reducing the chromosome number by half.
+In Meiosis II, the process is similar to mitosis, where the sister chromatids are separated.
+This is crucial for understanding the separation of genetic material.

-Identify the phase in Meiosis II where sister chromatids are pulled apart.
-This occurs during Anaphase II, where the spindle fibers shorten, pulling the sister chromatids to opposite poles of the cell.
+Identify the phases of Meiosis II: Prophase II, Metaphase II, Anaphase II, and Telophase II.
+Each phase has specific events that occur.

-Review the options given: Prophase II, Anaphase I, Metaphase I, and recognize that Anaphase II is the correct phase where sister chromatids separate.
+Recognize that during Anaphase II, the sister chromatids are pulled apart to opposite poles of the cell.
+This is the phase where the separation of sister chromatids occurs, distinguishing it from Anaphase I, where homologous chromosomes are separated.

 Watch next